volume-em/empanada/docs/plugin/tutorials.rst

   :align: left
   :width: 50%

-Batch mode let's you run inference with a given configuration on all images in the stack.
+Batch mode lets you run inference with a given configuration on all images in the stack.
 Running with the options shown on left will create 5 segmentation layers (i.e., one for each image).